NEST-Protocol/NEST-PVM-V1.0/docs/IFortOptions.md

         uint dcuAmount
     ) external payable;
 ```
-Note: This method may triggers the Open event, See also 3.1.
+Note: This method will triggers the Open event, See also 3.1.

 ### 2.4.
 Exercise option